Michelle Grangaud

 Michelle Grangaud (11 October 1941 – 15 January 2022) was a French poet.

 Biography

 During her childhood, Grangaud discovered the works of Marcel Proust.
 In 1962, she left Algeria and settled in Montpellier.
+She taught classics until 1977 before becoming an administrative assistant at the rectorate.
 In 1987, she published Mémento-fragments with Éditions P.O.L.
 She then published sixteen other works in collaboration with other publishers.

 Grangaud was elected a member of Oulipo, one of the few women in the group.
 A specialist in anagrams, she created the sexagrammatine constraint and the "avion".

 She died in Brie-Comte-Robert on 15 January 2022, at the age of 80.